 Tests You May Get

 If you feel pain in your bones, see the doctor who treats your cancer.
-He'll look for signs of cancer there with tests like these:
+They'll look for signs of cancer there with tests like these:

 Bone scan.
 Your doctor injects a small amount of a radioactive substance called a tracer into a vein.
-Then, he takes pictures of your bones.
+Then, they take pictures of your bones.
 The tracer highlights areas of cancer on the images.